 It’s a Friday night, and your band has a killer song that you’ve rehearsed to a T. You want to make a home studio recording, but you don’t know where to begin.
 Don’t worry, we’ll tell you everything you need to know before you hit that red button, including what equipment you need, what equipment you can bypass, and what to expect during the process.

-Audacity has its drawbacks too: when you apply a plugin to a track, it alters the original recorded file.
+Audacity recently ran into controversy regarding the possibility of collecting unreasonable amounts of data from users.
+In addition, Audacity has its drawbacks: when you apply a plugin to a track, it alters the original recorded file.
+This is called destructive editing.
 With professional DAWs, however, effects are overlaid on top of the original file and can be removed later on.
-Some professional DAWs even offer plugins such as autotune, intelligent noise reduction, and other sophisticated audio processors that free DAWs like Audacity don’t include.
+Some professional DAWs even offer plugins such as autotune, intelligent noise reduction, Flex Time (for when your timing goes slightly off), and other sophisticated audio processors that free DAWs like Audacity don’t include.

-It takes time to get past the learning curve of any DAW, but ultimately, you should choose one that affords the functions you need and maybe a few extras you could want down the line.
-A free DAW like Pro Tools First, Garageband, or Audacity is a great place to start, and I don’t recommend dropping hundreds of dollars on a professional DAW before you’ve familiarized yourself with the ins and outs of mixing.
-If you’re open to paying for a professional DAW, spend some time and master Pro Tools First.
-That way, you can easily upgrade to Pro Tools later on.
+It takes time to get past the learning curve of any DAW, but ultimately, you should choose one that includes what you need for your style, and a few extras you could want down the line.
+A free DAW like Pro Tools First, Garageband, or Audacity is a great place to start.

 You need to treat your room for home studio recording